 Much of the need for the 2008 contingency plan arose from the extensive use of sandbags in 2007-2008 and the requirement that those bags be removed and documented as part of the project.
-The Applicant (City of Isle of Palms) was not the owner or responsible party of the sandbags, but took responsibility for removal of the bags during the project.
+The application (City of Isle of Palms) was not the owner or responsible party of the sandbags, but took responsibility for removal of the bags during the project.
 For the proposed project, individual persons holding permits for erosion control measures will be responsible for removing temporary structures.
 In areas with sufficient storm protection, emergency measures will be removed prior to sand being placed at that location, and the nourishment fill will reach to the escarpment line or as landward as possible.
-In areas where removal of the structures, and the structures will be removed at the time of sand placement or immediately thereafter.
+In areas where removal of the emergency measures would leave properties threatened to damage, sand will be placed seaward of the structures and the structures will be removed at the time of sand placement or immediately thereafter.

-The Applicant will obtain agreements with the emergency-order permit holders prior to construction which will require removal of all emergency measures prior to or during nourishment.
+The applicant will obtain agreements with the emergency order permit holders prior to construction which will require removal of all emergency measures prior to or during nourishment.
 The agreement will note that failure to remove emergency measures will subject the permit holder to fines or other penalty from OCRM and/or the USACE.
 Nourishment sand will not be placed on top of or landward of emergency structures at any time during the nourishment effort.

 Removal of emergency measures will be documented photographically as each structure is removed.
-Records will be checked with existing OCRM tallies for numbers of sandbags and lengths of wave-dissipation systems.
-The Applicant will forward weekly updates to OCRM staff which will include the location and description of removal efforts and progress of nourishment.
+Records will be checked with existing OCRM tallies for numbers of sandbags and lengths of wave dissipation systems.
+The applicant will forward weekly updates to OCRM staff which will include the location and description of removal efforts and progress of nourishment.
 Approval of complete removal will be coordinated between OCRM and the emergency permit holders.
 No dune construction, sand fencing, or vegetation will be completed until OCRM has indicated a property is eligible.